 The Media Centers are one part of the total Media/Technology program at St. Luke School.
 The media program provides for a wide range of reading, writing, research, production and literature experiences.
-The two Media Centers located on our campus contain fiction and non-fiction books of varying reading levels, reference books, periodicals, computer look-up stations and over 7950 print volumes and eBooks.
+The two Media Centers located on our campus contain fiction and non-fiction books of varying reading levels, reference books, periodicals, computer look-up stations and over 11,000 print volumes.
 The Media Centers are staffed by a full-time Media Specialist and a Media Assistant.
 The Centers are fully automated, and students are encouraged to become independent users of the Media Centers by familiarizing themselves with the location of available books and materials.

 For a message from our Media Specialist, and links to recommended sites, please click here.
 For more information on how technology is used in the classroom – including expectations for students – please click here.